ha6000/LIKOJS/README.md

 ---

+> This is a work in progress trying to port liko-12 to html.

 LIKO-12 is a fantasy computer that you can use to make, play and share tiny retro-looking games and programs.
 It comes with a default, fully customizable, DOS-like operating system installed, called DiskOS.